LATEST TRAVEL UPDATES - CORONAVIRUS (COVID-19)

 First of all, we hope you are taking care, wherever that may be for you.
 We realise that the spread of the COVID-19 coronavirus may leave you concerned about travelling to Iceland, so we want to take a moment to reassure you that your safety and well-being remains our absolute top priority.

 FLEXIBLE BOOKING TERMS FOR TOUR PACKAGES (SELF-DRIVE)

-Valid for bookings made from September 1t until December 31 2020 for arrivals throughout the year 2021.
+Valid for bookings made until March 31 2021 for arrivals throughout the year 2021.

 We want to do everything we can to help you book your trip to Iceland with certainty and ease of mind.
 So we have adjusted our booking terms for tour packages for your benefit.

 - If cancelled 8 days or more before tour arrival date